Luton Airport: 1980s and 1990s

 In 1990, the airport was renamed London Luton Airport to re-emphasise the airport's proximity to the UK capital.
 In 1991, another setback occurred when Ryanair, which had flown from the airport to Ireland for a number of years, transferred its London operating base from Luton to rival Stansted.
-This move was attributed as causing a decline in passenger numbers at Luton.
-Later in the 1990s, MyTravel Group began charter flights from the airport, using the Airtours brand and new low-cost scheduled flights from Debonair and easyJet, the latter making Luton its base.
+A decline in passenger numbers at Luton was attributed to this move.
+Later in the 1990s, Airtours began charter flights from the airport, using the Airtours International Airways brand and new low-cost scheduled flights from Debonair and easyJet, the latter making Luton its base.
 The arrival of these new operators marked a rapid increase in passenger numbers; during 1997/1998, 3.4 million people travelled via the airport, while 4.4 million travellers were recording during the following year, making Luton Airport the fastest growing major airport in the UK.

 In August 1997, to fund an £80 million extension of the airport, the council issued a 30-year concession contract to a public-private partnership consortium, London Luton Airport Operations Limited, a partnership of Airport Group International (AGI) and Barclays Private Equity.
 AGI was a specialist airport management and development company once owned by Lockheed Martin.
 In 1999, AGI was sold to TBI plc; in 2001, Barclays also sold its shares in Luton to TBI plc.

-The main feature of the development phase in 1998 was a £40million terminal made from aluminium and glass, based on an original design by Foster + Partners.
-The new terminal, which was officially opened in November 1999 by Queen Elizabeth II and Prince Philip, houses 60 check-in desks, baggage and flight information systems and a wide range of shops, restaurants and bars.
-During late 1999, British railway infrastructure company Railtrack opened the new Luton Airport Parkway railway station; built at a cost of £23 million, the station facilitated a travel time to central London of less than 30 minutes.
+On 25 November 1999, a new £40 million terminal designed by Foster + Partners was officially opened by Queen Elizabeth II and Prince Philip.
+This terminal houses 60 check-in desks, baggage and flight information systems and a wide range of shops, restaurants and bars.
+The airport's railway station, Luton Airport Parkway was officially opened by Queen Elizabeth II on the same day and was built at a cost of £23 million.
+By train, journey times to the airport from central London would be reduced to less than 30 minutes.